majk-p/hacking-macropad-scala/slides/slides.md

 <v-clicks>

-1. We know how to block (grab) the device for the rest of the OS
+1. We know how to block (grab) the device for the rest of the OS with C API
-2. Which file represents the input stream
+2. We know how to find the relevant input files

 </v-clicks>